 I am an early arrival, but I plan to arrive in Burlington before 3:00 PM.
 Can I check-in early or store my luggage?

 No. Orientation Leaders do not staff the Harris/Millis Complex until 3:00 PM for approved early arrivals.
 Therefore, we are unable to accommodate these requests.
 If you find yourself with time prior to check-in, the Dudley H. Davis Center is a great place to relax and escape inclement weather.

 Will my family member be assigned a roommate if they are staying on-campus?

 No. If only one family member is attending the Family Orientation Program, they must choose the single occupancy accommodations if they stay on campus.
 We don’t assign roommates to individuals not from the same family.

 My parent has family housing.
 May a sibling sleep on the floor in a sleeping bag?

 Yes.
-Please note the floors are bare and there’s no carpeting in the University Heights South Complex where families are housed.
-There’s no housing charge for children 10 and under accompanying their parents or guardians.
+Please note the floors are bare and there’s no carpeting in the residence hall where families are housed.

 Where is there a parking lot for Orientation and is there a fee?

 Parking for the Orientation program is provided in the Gutterson Parking Garage, located next to the Harris/Millis Complex.
 There’s no parking fee for those attending Orientation.